 For some people, nothing smells better than fresh ground coffee beans.
 It makes a delicious morning beverage and it perks you up for the day ahead.
 The grounds also absorb odors while releasing the smell so many people love.
 Pour fresh coffee into filters and tie them up to make a coffee sachet; hang them around the house in key areas where smoke odors are the worst.
 The coffee will help deodorize and absorb the smell.

 One of the hardest places to remove smoke odor from is fabric.
 Couches, carpets, curtains and other fabric or stuffed materials seem to hold in the smell of smoke for an eternity.
-You can use baking soda to help pull the odor out of the fabric.
+You can use baking soda, which is one of the most ideal home remedies to get the smoke smell out of your house to help pull the odor out of the fabric.
 Just sprinkle the baking soda on the carpet or other smelly surface and leave it there for an hour or so, then vacuum it up.
 You may need to repeat this task a few times if the smoke has penetrated deep into the fabric.